Image

 Fish and crayfish

-The species captured at the Brookton Hwy site during each of the sampling periods since 2009–10 are provided in Table 2.
+The species captured at the Brookton Highway site during each of the sampling periods since 2009–10 are provided in Table 2.
 The table includes a list of all species previously reported in the subcatchment, which provides an indication of species that may occur at the assessment site.
 As differences in habitat within a subcatchment naturally influence species distributions, and variability in methods between sampling programs can affect the species caught, this list is only indicative.

 Fish and freshwater crustaceans (crayfish and shrimp) observed at the Brookton Hwy site on the Canning River.